Covariant representations for possibly singular actions on C*-algebras

 \subsection{Continuity properties of covariant representations}

-Henceforth we assume that non-zero covariant representations exist for $(\cA,G,\alpha)$.
-In the usual case for $(\cA, G, \alpha)$ (Subsection~\ref{subsec:2.1}), the entire covariant representation theory is carried by the crossed product $\cA \rtimes_\alpha G$.
-When we do not have the usual case, it may still be possible to find a $C^*$-algebra which can fulfill the role of the crossed product.
-This has already been analyzed in~\cite{GrN14}, and in a subsequent paper we will continue this analysis in the presence of spectral conditions.
+Henceforth we assume that non-zero covariant representations exist for a $C^*$-action $(\cA,G,\alpha)$.
+In the \usual case for $(\cA, G, \alpha)$ (Subsection~\ref{subsec:2.1}), the entire covariant representation theory is carried by the crossed product $\cA \rtimes_\alpha G$.
+When we do not have the \usual case, it may still be possible to find a $C^*$-algebra which can fulfill the role of the crossed product.
+This has already been analyzed in~\cite{GrN14}, and in a subsequent paper (\cite{GrN18}) we have continued this analysis in the presence of spectral conditions.
 First, we consider natural structures associated with covariant representations.